Sexy Dewi Persik

 They are something like the Balinese Bhuta Kala, evil spirits always in for causing trouble and making mischief.
 But here we also give them offerings, mecaru, usually a bit of rotten meat to keep them quiet.

-11. Lairedion Says:
+11. Lairedion says:

 I regard it as Country and Eastern; my lifelong taste for Nashville’s music translated rapidly into appreciation of the same kind of twangy, ‘achey-breaky heart’ lyrics that Indonesia’s masses love

 Sorry mate, but to compare it with C&W is a disqualification of dangdut.
-This is not about cow shit shoveling rednecks or sporting a ponytail like Billy Ray Cyrus.
+This is not about cow sh*t shoveling rednecks or sporting a ponytail like Billy Ray Cyrus.
 C&W is sweet, not provocative and in line with the conservative Bible Belt mentality of hilliebillies.

 Dangdut is Indonesia’s rock and roll.
 Controversial, provocative, sexy and always looking to stretch the boundaries of “good taste”.

-12. Patung Says:
+12. Patung says:

 Dewi isn’t welcome in Bandung either, mayor Dada Rosada says there is no way he’ll give permission for her to perform in the city.

-13. dewaratugedeanom Says:
+13. dewaratugedeanom says:

 Dewi, oh Dewi, why didn’t you become my dewiratugedeanom?